CommBank-PowerBoard/powerboard-e-commerce-commercetools-payment-connector/README.md

 }' > ./notification/.env
 ```

-Replace the placeholder values with your actual Commercetools API credentials.
+Replace the placeholder values with your Commercetools API credentials.

-### Step 3: Build the docker images and run the application
+4. Build the Docker images and run the application.

-Build the docker images:
+Build the following Docker images:

 - `docker build -t commercetools-payment-connector-extention -f cnf/extension/Dockerfile .`

 - `docker build -t commercetools-payment-connector-notification -f cnf/notification/Dockerfile .`

-and launch the Docker container with the following command:
+5. Launch the Docker container with the following command:

 - `docker run -e POWERBOARD_INTEGRATION_CONFIG=xxxxxx -p 8082:8082 commercetools-payment-connector-extention`

 - `docker run -e POWERBOARD_INTEGRATION_CONFIG=xxxxxx -p 8443:8443 commercetools-payment-connector-notification`

-(Replace the placeholder `xxxxxx` for POWERBOARD_INTEGRATION_CONFIG variable  with your Json-escapes string)
+6. Replace the placeholder `xxxxxx` for POWERBOARD_INTEGRATION_CONFIG variable  with your Json-escapes string.

-###
-The Extension Module will be accessible at: http://your_domain:8082
+The Extension Module is accessible at: http://your_domain:8082.

-The Notification Module will be accessible at: http://your_domain:8443
+The Notification Module is accessible at: http://your_domain:8443.

-#

 ---
-- ### With `docker-compose`:
+### Install with `docker-compose`
 ---

-### Step 1: Clone the Repository
+1. Clone the Repository.

 ```
 git clone https://github.com/PayDock/e-commerce-powerboard-commercetools-payment-connector
 ```

-and navigate to the project-directory
+2. Navigate to the project-directory.
 ```
 cd e-commerce-powerboard-commercetools-payment-connector
 ```

-### Step 2: Configure Environment Variables
+3. Configure Environment Variables for your Extension Module and your Notification Module.

-- #### For the Extension Module
+* **Extension Module**

-Navigate to the extension directory and set up the environment variables:
+Navigate to the extension directory and set up the environment variables.

 ```
 echo 'POWERBOARD_INTEGRATION_CONFIG={